 Other Buildings on Campus

 The carriage house and workshop housed three Rolls Royces (at one time) then valued at $17,000 each.
-The second story was used as accommodations for the coachmen, now used as Admissions and Financial Aid offices.
+The first floor houses the Campus Store, Office of Career Development and Internships, Veterans' Scholar Program and Mountaineer Scholar Program.
+The second story was used as accommodations for the coachmen, now used as the Dean of Students Office and Director of Residence Life.

 The gate house at the entrance of the estate housed guests' vehicles, their servants and other workers on the Estate.
-This building is currently privately owned.
+This building is now called Wagner House where the Office of Admissions is located.

 There were two greenhouses which provided the house with cut flowers and fresh fruit year round.
 The greenhouses were attached to the gardener's house.
 The greenhouses no longer exist, but the gardener's house remains there--behind the gate house and now privately owned.

-The former Estate's laundry facility still remains--near the gate house area, which is now privately owned.
+The former Estate's laundry facility still remains--near the gate house area, now known as Wagner House where the Office of Admissions is located.

 The two barns stabled the horses and animals that provided an ample supply of food for the family table.
 They were located below the College Residence Hall complex and were destroyed by a fire in 1985.